-The French press brews excellent coffee with bold and rich flavor.
+The French press brews excellent coffee with rich flavor.
 It’s a simple process, but requires the right French press coffee ratio, grind size, and brew time for the best taste.

-I’ve been making French press coffee for over a decade and have gone through hundreds (maybe a thousand) of batches to get rich flavor with few grounds in the cup.
-To get the perfect French press coffee, you’ll need to measure the right amount of coffee, use a burr grinder, and a timer.
+I’ve been making French press coffee for over a decade and have brewed a thousand batches.
+To get the perfect French press coffee, you’ll need to measure the right amount of coffee (1:15 ratio), get a coarse grind size with a burr grinder, and brew for four minutes.

 The French Press Coffee-to-Water Ratio

 I strongly recommend using a scale to measure water and coffee for a French press.
 A scale will measure coffee far more accurately than tablespoons, measuring cups, and (worst of all) scoops.
-I recommend this scale, which has a good backlight and a timer.
+I recommend this scale, which is accurate, inexpensive, and includes a timer.
 A scale comes in handy later.

 You can also use our calculator to find how much coffee you need.
 Input your brewing volume (in fluid ounces) and the coffee-to-water ratio (just the water ratio) to find the necessary ground coffee:

 Lean towards using more coffee than expected with a French press (our graphic rounds up a little).
 The French press is an immersion device where water is constantly saturated with coffee, which means it takes longer to fully extract coffee from the bean (this article geeks out on the science).
 The French press uses a higher coffee ratio than pour over devices and more coffee than the “golden ratio” of 1:18 coffee-to-water.
 This means less water in our ratio, so use a 1:15 or 1:12 ratio of coffee-to-water for a French press.
 Anything above 1:17 will have a weak taste, like water.

 I have a French press recipe that is similar to most other techniques out there.
 The nice thing about this brewing method is it’s pretty simple and quite forgiving.
 You can also watch our video, which walks through the recipe with five tips for making better coffee.